oicr-gsi/shesmu/language.md

  - `Pick` `Max` _expr_ `By` _expr1_[`,` _expr2_[`,` ...]]
  - `Pick` `Min` _expr_ `By` _expr1_[`,` _expr2_[`,` ...]]

-Performs a grouping by _expr1_, _expr2_, ... and then allows the row with the largest or smallest value of _expr_ to pass and discards the rest.
+Performs a grouping by _expr1_, _expr2_, ... and then allows a single row with the largest or smallest value of _expr_ to pass and discards the rest.
+If there is a tie, an arbitrary row with the largest or smallest value of _expr_ will be passed on.

 This does not reshape the data.